sonnylaskar/Competitions/AnalyticsVidhya/Knocktober/readme.md

 2 Bags of GBM

-Equal Weighted Rank Averge of the above models.
+Equal Weighted Rank Average of the above models.

 # Score:
 Public LB: 0.8362 (Rank 4)